 If you’ve reviewed the Data Privacy Consents presented in Endomondo and decided that you would not like to provide one or more of the consents, then you will not be able to access your account for Endomondo.
-This is because the app relies upon the collection, use, processing and transfer of your Personal Data to enable the app to provide its features and functionality.
-Without your consent to the collection, use, processing and transfer of your Personal Data, the app cannot operate and provide you its features.
+This is because the app relies on the collection, use, processing and transfer of your Personal Data to enable the app to provide its features and functionality.
+Without your consent to the collection, use, processing and transfer of your Personal Data, the app cannot operate and provide you with its features.

 10) How can I request to review what Personal Data Under Armour has collected regarding me?

 As a resident of an EU country or EU-like region, you have the right to request access to your Personal Data that we have collected and stored.
 As a reminder, Personal Data does not mean all data.
 Read more about personal data in question 3.

 To request access to or to download your Personal Data, please submit a support ticket here and one of our agents will be in touch soon!